jsenv/core/docs/testing/readme.md

 #### launch

 A function capable to launch a runtime.
-This parameter is **required**
+This parameter is **required**, the available launch functions are documented in [launcher](../launcher.md) documentation.

 #### allocatedMs